Pasta e fagioli

 Add the beans: Scoop out a ladleful of beans and mash with a little of their broth to make a paste, then stir into the vegetable/pancetta mixture with all the whole beans and enough of the bean broth to make a creamy soup.
 Simmer gently for 15 minutes.

 Cook the pasta and assemble: Meanwhile, in another pot, cook pasta in salted boiling water until just al dente.
-Stir drained pasta into the vegetable/bean mixture.
+Stir drained pasta into the vegetable-bean mixture.
 Add bean broth if necessary so that the consistency is like a creamy soup (and not a bean dip).
 Cover, take off the heat and let sit for five minutes.
-Season with salt and pepper before serving.
+Season with salt and pepper.
+Serve with lots of Parmigiano Reggiano.